tjburch/tjburch.github.io/_other/2020readinglist.md

 - _K: A History of Baseball in Ten Pitches_ - Tyler Kepner
 - _When: The Scientific Secrets of Perfect Timing_ - Daniel H. Pink
 - _Superforecasting: The Art and Science of Prediction_ - Philip Tetlock , Dan Gardner
+- _The Shift_ - Colby Martin
+- _Promise Me, Dad: A Year of Hope, Hardship, and Purpose_ - Joe Biden
+- _The Sin of Certainty_  - Peter Enns

 ## The Great Courses Lectures Completed: